CUH Logo

 Before the assessment

 An appointment letter with detailed instructions will be sent before the day.
+Your child will have pre-assessment appointment over the phone, nurse from the hospital will to ring you to find out some details of your child’s health and medication before the procedure.
 The ward may also contact you the night before to confirm everything.

 The appointment involves admission as a day case on a children’s ward.
 The appointment letter includes: